William-Krug/Cullen-Salary-Calculator/README.md

 ## Acknowledgement

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.

-(Thank your people)
+A special shout out goes to the **Cullen Cohort** whose support and guidance saved innumerable hours on this project.

 ## Support

-If you have suggestions or issues, please email me at [youremail@whatever.com](www.google.com)
+If you have suggestions or issues, please email me at [william.p.krug@gmail.com](william.p.krug@gmail.com)

 ## To Do